NBlaze860/Shipsy-Inventory-Manager/docs/DESIGN.md

     *   `GET /api/analytics`: A placeholder endpoint for future analytics features.

 **Reasoning:** This RESTful API design is intuitive and follows standard conventions.
 It provides a clear and consistent way for client applications to interact with the backend.
 The separation of resources makes the API easy to understand and extend.

+## Database Schema Design

+**Context:** The application requires a robust data model to handle user management and product inventory.
+The schema needs to support user authentication, role-based access control, and comprehensive product management.

+**Decision:** Two primary Mongoose models will be implemented with clean, minimal validation:

+*   **User Model:** Contains essential user authentication data with role-based access control (admin/user roles)
+*   **Product Model:** Contains core product information with automatic value calculations and user references

+**Reasoning:** This design prioritizes simplicity and maintainability while providing essential functionality.
+The models use ES6 import/export syntax with minimal but effective validation.
+The User model supports authentication and authorization needs, while the Product model includes pre-save middleware for automatic total value calculations.